New mismatched indentations warnings?

 layout but others may not necessarily care that much.
 In both

 situations it would be nice to be able to decide on the verbosity

 level of warnings.

-Updated by marcandre (Marc-Andre Lafortune) over 2 years ago
+Updated by marcandre (Marc-Andre Lafortune) about 3 years ago

 I strongly believe that it is not Ruby's parser job to warn us about styling, especially if there's no strong reason to suspect that it's a programmer error.